Skip to main content

 Besides enhancing safety and vehicle maintenance, IoT-enabled In-Vehicle Infotainment systems play a pivotal role in delivering enjoyable commuting experiences to drivers and passengers.
 This is made possible by amplifying traditional infotainment systems into smart infotainment systems by leveraging and integrating System-on-a-Chip (SoC) technology to establish a robust system with seamless internet access.
 With a focus on providing diverse information, communication, and entertainment services, these modern infotainment systems deliver real-time navigation, music streaming, hands-free calls, and voice commands, all while ensuring the efficient and secure performance of these services within the vehicle environment.

 The global automotive infotainment market reached USD 30.69 billion in 2022 and is projected to grow at a 6.47% CAGR from USD 32.16 billion in 2023 to USD 49.86 billion by 2030.
-Key drivers include enhanced connectivity features and the emergence of next-gen vehicles equipped with built-in internet access and calling capabilities using SIM cards in automobiles, reducing smartphone dependence on media and connectivity.
+Key drivers include enhanced connectivity features, Android Auto Integration, advanced vehicle audio systems, and seamless connectivity with personal smart devices as essential components of modern infotainment systems, and the emergence of next-gen vehicles equipped with built-in internet access and calling capabilities using SIM cards in automobiles, reducing smartphone dependence on media and connectivity.

 4. Effective Supply Chain and Inventory Management

 The integration of IoT in automotive industry has brought significant benefits to the automotive supply chain.
 The automotive supply chain can track inventory and assets in real-time using IoT technologies such as RFID tags and GPS trackers.
 This enables efficient record-keeping and provides valuable data for inventories, locations, and conditions.
+IoT systems can also track parking spaces and use car data to optimize asset utilization and logistics, helping companies manage parking availability for fleets and streamline vehicle movement within logistics hubs.
 Manufacturers and automotive companies can leverage this real-time data to optimize inventory management and replenishment procedures.
 The benefits of this optimization include reduced inventory holding costs and enhanced value delivery through efficient supply chain operations.

 For example, German automotive conglomerate Volkswagen has reduced downtime by 15% and achieved a remarkable increase in equipment efficiency of over 30% after incorporating automotive IoT elements into its manufacturing infrastructure and operations.
 These successful implementations illustrate the positive impact that IoT can have on the automotive industry.